19 Best Things To Do in Venice, Italy (Includes Map)

 This tiny island is an Instagrammer’s wet dream, however, the brightly coloured fishermen’s houses of Burano were painted shades of pink, green and yellow long before any social media apps even existed.

-The Venetian island is also famous for its lace-making and biscuit baking, in case the rainbow streets weren’t enough of a reason for you to visit.
+The Venetian island is also famous for its lace-making and biscuit-baking, in case the rainbow streets weren’t enough of a reason for you to visit.

+To get there you need to catch a ferry from Venice.
+There are a few spots you can catch one, the most accessible one being Zaccaria Pieta near St Mark’s Square.
 Catch ferry number 14 from here, for the short 40-minute journey – it’s $15 for a return ticket, or if you have a water bus pass then your ride will be included.

 It’s worth noting that in summer, you may have to wait for several ferries before getting a chance to board one, so make sure to allow extra time for your visit to Burano.